RightToAskOrg/righttoask-docs/index.md

 We avoid AI and the consequent risks of algorithmic bias.
-Citizens do the work of aggregating opinions and assessing others' suggestions, thus providing a more trustworthy way of directing the most important questions to MPs.
-(Although, of course, people can be biased too.)
+Citizens do the work of aggregating opinions and assessing others' suggestions, thus providing a more trustworthy way of directing the most important questions to MPs (although, of course, people can be biased too).

 RightToAsk also conveys what fraction of people saw the question and *did not* upvote it, thus informing the MP if many people were *not*